Lewuathe/lewuathe.github.io/_posts/2019-01-21-simple-etl-running-on-docker-and-ecs.markdown

 # Preparing Docker Image

 ECS has its own image repository, [**ECR**](https://aws.amazon.com/ecr/).
-Of course, you can fetch the image from public Docker registry like [Docker Hub](https://hub.docker.com/) but using ECS may be better at the beginning because images will be private as default.
+Of course, you can fetch the image from public Docker registry like [Docker Hub](https://hub.docker.com/) but using ECR may be better at the beginning because images will be private as default.
 If you want to make the image public, you can do it later.

 The docker image you may want to run this time can look like this.